P3pu/Number-Guessing-Game-CLI/readme.md

 Enter your choice: 2

-Let the game begin!

-Attempt 1/5 - Enter your guess: 50
+Enter your guess: 50
 Incorrect!
 The number is greater than 50.

-Attempt 2/5 - Enter your guess: 75
+Enter your guess: 75
 Incorrect!
 The number is less than 75.

-Attempt 3/5 - Enter your guess: 60
+Enter your guess: 60
 Congratulations!
 You guessed the correct number in 3 attempts.

 Wanna play again? (y/n): n